 2. Replace the cylinder gasket with a new one.

 3. Install the new piston (with the arrow on top of the piston pointing to the muffler) and piston bearing.
+Check ring end gap by sliding ring into cylinder, set to at least .004″ gap per inch of bore.
 Install the rings onto the piston, making sure the grooves slide into the pins.
 Lube the rings and piston.